tudorpintea999/eclipse-program-library/docs/src/confidential-token/deep-dive/overview.md

 A well-known limitation of using linearly-homomorphic ElGamal encryption is the inefficiency of decryption.
-Even with a proper secret key, in order to recover the originally encrypted value, one must solve a computational problem called the _discrete logarithm_, which requires an expoential time to solve.
+Even with a proper secret key, in order to recover the originally encrypted value, one must solve a computational problem called the _discrete logarithm_, which requires an exponential time to solve.
 In the confidential extension program, we address this issue in the following two ways:

 - Transfer amounts are restricted to 48-bit numbers.